-If you’re intending to go on a long-distance hike in the Scottish Highlands, a pair of thick insulating socks could mean the difference between an enjoyable time and an admittance to hospital.
+If you intend to go on a long-distance hike in the Scottish Highlands, a pair of thick insulating socks could mean the difference between an enjoyable time and an admittance to the hospital.

 To cope with Scotland’s famously changeable weather it’s a good idea to have two different types of walking socks – warm and thick pairs for winter walks and lightweight and breathable pairs for the summer months.